Ann-Anahit/p5-advanced-frontend/TASK.md

 MH
 # IN BACKEND
 ## NEW APP
- achievment
+ category✅
-- Model
+- Model ✅
-migration
+migration ✅
-- views
+- views✅
-- form
+- form✅
-- url
+- url✅
-- Serializer
+- Serializer✅

 ## in post APP
-- Category field
+- Category field in add post
 - Category has icon, title
 - when the user create new post, can choose a category with dropdown menue